Key Largo Vacation Rentals, Florida Keys

 Key Largo is the northernmost developed area in the Florida Keys, situated an hour south of the Miami/Ft.
 Lauderdale area and its two major airports.

-Key Largo has been called the dive capital of the world with coral reefs and numerous wrecks to explore.
+The city has been called the dive capital of the world with coral reefs and numerous wrecks to explore, making Key Largo vacation rentals a perfect choice.
 There is plenty for snorkelers to experience, too.
-Of course, it’s also a sport fishing destination, and there are beaches, nature trails with abundant tropical hardwoods, two state parks, a national park and a portion of a national marine sanctuary.
-Key Largo’s protected natural beauty has made the area a premier destination for eco-tourists and for those also interested in exploring the Everglades.
+Of course, it’s also a sport fishing destination.
+There are beaches, nature trails with abundant tropical hardwoods, two state parks, a national park, and a portion of a national marine sanctuary.

 Use our handy Yelp! feeds to see all the restaurants, shopping, diving, fishing, arts & entertainment, beaches, bike rentals, boating, parks, rafting/kayaking. coffee/tea, tours, and nightlife in the area.
 Choose your area below.